 Funerals can still take place, but with stricter control measures in order to contain the spread of coronavirus (COVID-19).

-At Bournemouth Crematorium West Chapel, no more than 10 people are to attend each service.
-This is due to the smaller size of the chapel.
+For Bournemouth West Chapel, no more than 10 people are permitted to enter the chapel.
+This number remains unchanged.

 Social distancing of 2 metres must be adhered to whilst on site (inside and out).

 Service timeslots will continue as per the current daily schedule.

 Public gatherings of more than 30 people outside the chapels and in any outside area of the site is not permitted.

 At Poole, the coffin is to be carried into the chapel with the bearers exiting the chapel prior to the mourners being ushered into the chapel.